 Scholarship: Free money based on your grades, test scores, talents or attributes that are unique in some way.
 Scholarships can be found independently, through your school of choice or by checking in the guidance office.

-The Free Application for Federal Student Aid or FAFSA application is required for all students planning to attend a college or university.
-It opens on October 1.
+The Free Application for Federal Student Aid or FAFSA application is required for all students!
+Starting in school year 2020-21, to receive a diploma a student must complete the FAFSA or submit the FAFSA Nonparticipation Form.
+The form can be obtained from the high school counseling office.
+The FAFSA application opens on October 1.